-Figure 3.
+FIGURE 4.
 Morphological differences between residents (left) and transients (right) include differences in dorsal fin shape (with residents typically having more rounded fins) and saddle patch pigmentation patterns (with transients typically having less complex patterns).
 Overlap in the characteristics exist, so they cannot always be used to distinguish type.
-Photos by the author.
+Photos© by the author.

-Several studies have documented a variety of behavioural, ecological, morphological and genetic differences between transients and residents (Table 1; Bigg et al. 1987; Baird and Stacey 1988; Morton 1990; Baird et al. 1992; Baird and Dill 1995, 1996; Barrett-Lennard et al. 1996; Hoelzel et al. 1998; Matkin et al. 1998; Ford et al. 1999).
-One of the most important differences is diet; residents appear to feed almost entirely on fish, while transients appear to feed almost entirely on marine mammals (for more detailed discussion, see Feeding Habits, below).
-Association patterns, in terms of observations of individuals traveling together in a group, and vocal dialects, are also used to discriminate residents from transients (Black et al. 1997).
-Interactions between residents and transients have only been reported on a small number of occasions (Jacobsen 1990; Morton 1990; Barrett-Lennard 1992; Baird and Dill 1995).
+and Dill 1995).
 On eight of those occasions no change was recorded in the behaviour of either form as they passed within a couple of kilometers of each other.
 Transients have been seen changing direction away from residents (avoiding them) on eight occasions, residents avoiding transients twice, and both avoiding each other twice.
 Since residents vocalize more frequently than transients (Morton 1990; Barrett-Lennard et al. 1996), transients may detect the presence of residents much sooner, and more frequently than the other way around (Baird and Dill 1995).
 Cases of residents showing no reaction when near transients may be due simply to them being unaware that transients were nearby.
 One observations of aggression between the two forms involved a large group of residents attacking a small group of transients (Ford and Ellis 1999), and one other observation of apparent aggression has also been observed (P. Spong, H. Symonds, personal communications).

 The exact taxonomic relationship of these two forms is unclear.
-In 1987 Bigg et al. termed these two types of killer whales "races", and this term has been adopted, uncritically, by many investigators.
+Bigg et al. (1987) termed these two types of Killer Whales "races", and this term has been adopted, uncritically, by many investigators.
 "Races" are usually defined in a geographic sense, implying geographically isolated populations which are typically given subspecific designation (Mayr and Ashlock 1991).
 Baird et al. (1992) outlined how these two forms may have evolved, and termed them incipient species.
 Baird (1994) subsequently argued that they should be considered separate species, although no formal description of each species has been presented.
 Heyning and Dahlheim (1993) have argued that insufficient information is available to determine the level of isolation between them.
 Hoelzel (personal communication) estimated genetic migration between these two forms at one male per five generations and one female per 20 generations (see Hoelzel et al. 1998).

 Regardless of such disagreements and uncertainty in taxonomic relationship between these two forms, there is sufficient evidence to suggest that these forms or types should be treated as separate populations for management.
-Considering the differences in behaviour and ecology which have been documented (e.g., Table 1), it is also prudent not to apply behavioural or life history characters from one form to another, nor indeed from these populations of killer whales to killer whales elsewhere.
+Considering the differences in behaviour and ecology which have been documented (e.g., Table 1), it is also prudent not to apply behavioural or life history characters from one form to another, nor indeed from these populations of Killer Whales to Killer Whales elsewhere.